 I considered having an option between 3 different car types, but after some research discovered that car’s since 1995 have become 25-30% more fuel efficient, so using an average could end up being very inaccurate.

 The app needs something that everyone knows about their car, that makes it unique.
 I considered using a database that had a variety of different car manufacturers, models, and years – but this result made the user experience a lot slower than I'd like from a simple calculator, and it meant it always had to be updated with new cars.

 Then I had a bit of a lightbulb moment: I wonder if it's possible to find out a car’s fuel efficiency, based on it’s licence plate?
-Lucky, it was.
-The team were able to create an API using an existing New Zealand licence plate fuel efficiency database, which meant we could call our own API and get the car's fuel efficiency.
-Magic.
+Lucky – in New Zealand – it was.

 This new system worked way better in user testing, people were much more likely to know their car's licence plate than it's fuel efficiency.
 However, the UI wasn't very clear.
 It worked for a prototype but could be a lot more simple and streamlined – especially the output screen.

 So I went back to the drawing board again and figured out that the API could show if the car was petrol or diesel, so I could remove that input, and rather than show every single piece of data from the calculation, now it just show's whats important to the user.
 Refactoring UI was a great resource for helping streamline the UI and focusing on what matters.